NACCHO Ear and Hearing Health Project

 - Enhanced knowledge and skills about ear and hearing health among ATSIHWs;

-- Effective and sustainable training delivery partnerships with ear and hearing health experts;
+- Effective and sustainable training delivery partnerships with ear and hearing health experts; and

 - An increase in the number of ATSIHWs training under the accredited Skill Set.